 It’s certainly not safe to attempt reaching down to the heavy object with your knees straight before attempting to lift it.
-Once you push with your legs from a squatting position and weight if lifted from the ground completely, your legs will get in a straight position.
+Once you push with your legs from a squatting position and the weight is lifted from the ground completely, your legs will get in a straight position.
 Don’t keep them too straight as the whole weight will be transferred onto the knees.
 Instead, always keep your knees slightly bend, just as they are when you’re stepping with your leg when walking.

 When lifting a heavy object you have to squat first so you can grab it from the ground.
 You can’t actually squat properly without bending your knees.